resolvingarchitecture/i2p-client/README.md

   <h2>I2P Client</h2>

   <p>
    A client for a local I2P instance.
+Can be ran within the <a target="_blank" href="https://github.com/resolvingarchitecture/service-bus">Service Bus</a> as a Service.
    </p>

   <p>